jjdavidson/jjdavidson.github.io/index.md

 ## Background

-I completed my undergraduate studies at Stanford University, where I worked on problems related to **minimal and capillary surfaces**, studying how geometric boundary conditions can produce singular behavior in the resulting variational surfaces.
+I completed my undergraduate studies at Stanford University, where I worked on problems related to minimal and capillary surfaces, studying how geometric boundary conditions can produce singular behavior in the resulting variational surfaces.

-I completed my master’s degree at **California State University, Los Angeles**, where I conducted research in **combinatorics**, including work on:
+I completed my master’s degree at California State University, Los Angeles, where I conducted research in combinatorics, including work on:

 - The chromatic number of Abelian Cayley graphs
 - The multicolored Erdős box problem